Liberty Republic

 Liberty Republic is a minor far-right political party in Ireland.
 It has no representation at local or national level.
 It was established in 2010 as Direct Democracy Ireland (DDI) and was registered as a political party in October 2012 under that name.
 The organisation was founded by photographer Raymond Whitehead.
-It was relaunched as Liberty Republic, by Ben Gilroy, in 2024.
+It was relaunched as Liberty Republic by activist Ben Gilroy in 2024.

 A number of publications have linked the group with various fringe groups and ideologies, including with pseudolegal principles derived from the freeman on the land movement.

 Ideology and policies

 The party was founded in 2010 with three principal aims: